 - Storage – Store your scones in an airtight container.
 They will keep fresh for up to 3 days.

 - Freezing unbaked scones – To freeze unbaked scones, shape and cut them into triangles.
-Flash freeze the dough triangles in the freezer, then slip them into a freezer-safe zipper bag or container.
-Let frozen dough thaw at room temperature for 15–20 minutes before baking as usual.
+Flash-freeze the dough triangles in the freezer, then transfer them to a freezer-safe zipper bag or container.
+Let frozen dough thaw at room temperature for 15 to 20 minutes before baking as usual.

 Scone Tools:

-If you’re starting out, you don’t need anything fancy, just a few basics like a mixing bowl, a baking sheet, and parchment paper.
+If you are starting out, you do not need fancy equipment, just a few basics like a mixing bowl, a baking sheet, and parchment paper.

-- Pastry Blender – This cuts the cold butter into the dry ingredients.
+- Pastry Blender – This chops the cold butter into the dry ingredients.
 Or use a cheese grater to shred frozen butter into the dry ingredients.

-- Sharp Knife – Used to make cut lines before baking.
+- Sharp Knife – Used to score the dough before baking.

 - Parchment Paper – I always recommend using parchment paper to line the baking sheet.